 Nether Abbey Hotel, North Berwick, North Berwick, Fife

 You can expect good, old-fashioned service in a property, which has been renovated with a contemporary feel.
 Each bedroom has its own character with high ceilings on the first floor and coombes and fireplaces in most second-floor rooms.
 However, one thing that all bedrooms and bathrooms have in common is that they have all been renovated to a high standard.

 North Berwick Golf Lodge is a former coaching House situated in the heart of East Lothian on the beautiful East of Scotland coastline which now offers exclusive luxury self catering golf accommodation to the highest standard.
 Located on Fidra Road, North Berwick Golf Lodge is the ideal base for golfers wishing to sample some of Scotland’s finest Links Golf courses.

-North Berwick West Links is a 5 minute walk from the lodge & Muirfield – host to the British Open Championship – is only a five minute drive away.
+North Berwick West Links is a 5 minute walk from the lodge & Muirfield – host to The Open Championship – is only a five minute drive away.
 Indeed the choice is endless with some further 20 courses situated within 20 minutes drive of the lodge including Gullane, Dunbar, Luffness and Archerfield.
 Furthermore the hotel is only a few minutes’ walk from the beach and the town centre and nearby places of interest include The Scottish Seabird Centre, The Museum of Flight and the Glenkinchie Whisky Distillery as well as various Castles and Stately homes.

 Guests are free to use the leisure and spa facilities at the nearby MacDonald Marine Hotel which is situated only a 3 minute walk away.